No visit to Wiltshire is complete without spending time in Calne.

-Talking of history, for a small town Calne packs in a lot of it.
-Its story begins around AD 978, and covers Medieval England and the Industrial Revolution, right through to the present day.
-It’s a story of drover’s trails and coach roads, the rise and fall of canal and rail travel, woollen broadcloth and meat production.
+For a small town Calne packs in a lot of history.
+Its story begins around AD 978 through drover’s trails and coach roads, the rise and fall of canal and rail travel, woollen broadcloth and meat processing with the world famous Harris factory.

-Calne has always been a town of discovery.
 Did you know that Joseph Priestley “discovered” oxygen here whilst working at nearby Bowood House?
-Shortly after, Jan Ingenhousz built on the work of Priestly and “discovered” photosynthesis.
+Shortly after, Jan Ingenhousz built on the work of Priestley and “discovered” photosynthesis.

-Visit Calne’s heritage quarter, concentrated around St Mary’s Church, to experience each chapter of its past.
+Visit Calne’s Heritage Quarter, concentrated around St Mary’s Church, to experience each chapter of its past in the Calne Heritage Centre, (open March –December), with two hours free parking nearby.

-Now Calne is a great place from which you can discover the timeless wonders of Wiltshire.
-We are on the edge of the North Wessex Downs, an Area of Outstanding Natural Beauty and a great example of Wiltshire’s timeless beauty.
-Nearby is the UNESCO World Heritage site of Avebury, yet another part of our pre-historic landscape which includes Silbury Hill and West Kennet Long Barrow and, a little further afield, iconic Stonehenge.
+Today Calne is a great place from which you can discover the timeless wonders of Wiltshire.
+We are on the edge of the North Wessex Downs, an Area of Outstanding Natural.
+Nearby is the Cherhill White Horse, UNESCO World Heritage site of Avebury which includes Silbury Hill and West Kennet Long Barrow.

-On our doorstep is magnificent Bowood, home to one of Capability Brown’s most splendid parks; a great place to spend a day or even longer.
+On our doorstep is magnificent Bowood House and Gardens, home to one of Capability Brown’s most splendid parks; a great place to spend a day or even longer.

 Visit Calne today and see what you can discover.